-It’s nearly time for The Story 2016, so here’s our usual FAQ for everyone coming to The Story.
-This should answer most of the questions you might have, but if there’s something else you need to know, email or ask us on Twitter @thestory2016 and we’ll get back to you asap.
+It’s nearly time for The Story 2017, so here’s our FAQ for everyone coming to the event on Friday.
+This should answer most of the questions you might have, but if there’s something else you need to know, email or ask us on Twitter @thestory2017 and we’ll get back to you asap.

 BTW – We send a newsletter every week from Storythings with interesting stories from around the web, and advance ticket sales for The Story and our other events.
 If you want to make sure you get first chance to buy tickets, and also get 10 lovely stories in your inbox every week, you can sign up here.